Salami: Health effects

 Salami (like other salumi) are very high in saturated fat.

 Salami has been found to be a possible allergen to some people due to the use of penicillium species mold starter during the drying and curing portion of processing to add flavor and stop growth of undesirable molds.
 These molds occur predominantly in the skin of salami.

 Fermented pork back fat that is used to make salami has very high saturated fatty acid and cholesterol content, which are believed to be risk factors for cardiovascular disease.
 However, it has been shown that it is possible to replace the pork back fat in salami with extra virgin olive oil, thereby changing the fatty acid profile of the salami.
-Olive oil contains far more monounsaturated and polyunsaturated fatty acids, so this substitution purportedly creates a healthier product.
+Olive oil contains far more monounsaturated and polyunsaturated fatty acids, so this substitution purportedly creates a more healthful product.
 Salami is considered slightly acidic due to lactic acid that is present.
 Salami where extra virgin olive oil was substituted for the pork back fat has been shown to have a lower pH of around 5.00 compared to its original levels of around 6.35 to 6.55, making the salami more acidic.
 These lower pH levels are healthier for humans as higher populations of lactic acid bacteria inhibit the spread of spoilage microorganisms.

 In 1994, there was an outbreak of Escherichia coli O157 with 17 cases all occurring from the consumption of pre-sliced salami that was processed by one company.
 A research investigation of the factory where the salami was processed found that all processing techniques and production methods complied with all regulations, and there was no evidence of contamination after processing.

 Preservation of any meat products is important.
 Some fungi can create undesirable color and flavor in the contaminated meat and produce toxins.
 Some fungi that are not harmful to humans, such as those that are formed on the surface of dried salami, are an indication of maturation after ripening.
 Thus, producers have to eliminate fungi that have potential risks to human health.
-As natural preservatives are becoming more desirable food additives than artificial preservatives in food industries, some studies about salami have been focusing on the use of essential oils such as oregano and clove oil as preservatives that can be applied to salami production due to their anti-fungal activities.
-Several types of oils including rosemary, clove, oregano and sage oils were found to have different levels of inhibitory effect to various types of fungi that could possibly grow on salami.
+As natural preservatives are becoming more desirable food additives than artificial preservatives in food industries, some studies about salami have been focusing on the use of essential oils, such as oregano and clove oil, as preservatives that can be applied to salami production due to their anti-fungal activities.
+Several types of oils, including rosemary, clove, oregano and sage oils, were found to have different levels of inhibitory effect to various types of fungi that could possibly grow on salami.
 Since several of these oils contain volatile compounds whose amount can affect the flavor of the food, researchers often perform a sensory test to find the amount of the oil that can best serve as an anti-fungal preservative but have the least effect on the flavor or appearance of the salami.